 Wouldn't it be great if the documentation could write itself and stay updated?
 Sorry, I can't help you with that, but I can show you how to automate as much as possible.
 For example, you will see how to automatically generate documentation for your API from the source code comments.
 For writing documentation, we will use the most popular library called Sphinx.
 I will show you how to set it up, how to use it, and what plugins are worth knowing.

 Continuous integration (CI) automatically merges code from different contributors, for example, when using GitHub or GitLab.
-In this chapter, you will learn how to turn a "boring CI" into an "awesome CI" - one that runs tests, formats your code, generates documentation, and even uses bots to check for security vulnerabilities.
+In this chapter, you will learn how to perform some automatic checks on your computer using tox and pre-commit and how to take it one step further and set up a continuous integration in your code repository.

 I'm a huge proponent of the hands-on approach to learning.
 So I won't leave you with just a bunch of tools and best practices, but we will actually apply everything that we learned so far and build three typical Python projects: